d-jadoun/ML_Projects/Project 2: Campaign Cost/README.md

 - Cost: Cost of acquiring a customer in dollars.

 ## Keras Neural Networks for Predictions
 Before using TFX and relevant components, the feature selection was performed.
-Three least correlated features from the following figure were discarded:
+Three least correlated features to the label "cost" from the following figure were discarded:
 ![alt-text](CorrFun.png)
 TFX was used for the construction of the ML pipeline, and the following steps were taken: